Born: April 11, 1938 - Buir, near Köln, North Rhine-Westphalia, Germany

 Died: March 5, 2017 - Köln, North Rhine-Westphalia Germany

 The acclaimed German bass, Kurt Moll, learned to play the guitar and the cello and sang in the school choir in his youth.
 Then he studied voice at the Köln Hochschule für Musik and with Emmy Müller.

-Kurt Moll began his career with the Cologne Opera, of which he became a member at the age of 20, and thereafter was invited to Aachen, where he sang such roles as Sarastro in Die Zauberflöte and Daland in Der Fliegende Holländer.
+Kurt Moll began his career with the Cologne Opera, of which he became a member at the age of 20, and thereafter was invited to Aachen, where he sang such roles as Sarastro in W.A.
+Mozart's Die Zauberflöte and Daland in Der Fliegende Holländer.
 He sang his first King Marke and Ramfis in Aida in Mainz before becoming a member of the Wuppertal Opera for five years.
 His career took on international dimensions after he bowed with the Hamburg State Opera in 1969, followed by debuts in Paris, Munich, Vienna, Salzburg and Bayreuth.
 Moll made his 1972 Teatro alla Scala debut as Osmin.

-Kurt Moll has made innumerable recordings (among them Parsifal, Fidelio, Der Freischütz, Der Fliegende Holländer, Der Rosenkavalier, Die Meistersinger, Tannhäuser, Tristan und Isolde) under such conductors as Herbert von Karajan, Georg Solti, Erich Kleiber, Leonard Bernstein, Rafael Kubelík, Bernard Haitink, James Levine, Wolfgang Sawallisch and Nikolaus Harnoncourt.
+Kurt Moll made innumerable recordings (among them Parsifal, Fidelio, Der Freischütz, Der Fliegende Holländer, Der Rosenkavalier, Die Meistersinger, Tannhäuser, Tristan und Isolde) under such conductors as Herbert von Karajan, Georg Solti, Erich Kleiber, Leonard Bernstein, Rafael Kubelík, Bernard Haitink, James Levine, Wolfgang Sawallisch and Nikolaus Harnoncourt.